 Injured workers are not required in Illinois or Missouri to retain a lawyer for workers’ compensation claims.
 However, these cases are legal proceedings, and most employers and insurance companies will have an attorney present at all events.

-Why Hire a Lawyer for an Illinois or Missouri Workers’ Compensation Case
+Why Hire a Workers' Compensation Lawyer for an Illinois or Missouri On-the-Job Injury Case?

 Workers’ compensation cases can be complicated, with laws constantly updating and changing.
 Additionally, members of the commission and the judge are impartial parties and are forbidden from offering any legal advice.
-Without an attorney, it is the sole responsibility of the injured employee to:
+If you don't hire a workers' compensation lawyer, then it becomes your responsibility to:

-An experienced workers’ compensation attorney can handle all these issues for the injured worker while he focuses on recovering from his illness or injury.
+An experienced workers’ compensation lawyer can handle all these issues for the injured worker while he focuses on recovering from his illness or injury.

 Complications That May Require Legal Counsel

 Some simple workers’ compensation cases may be resolved quickly if the injury is not severe and little or no time off work was required.
 However, most cases involve some complication that could make it more difficult for an employee to handle on his own.
-Officials in both states do suggest retaining an attorney is many situations.
+Officials in both Illinois and Missouri suggest retaining an attorney in many situations.

 - If the injured worker feels at all uncomfortable proceeding with the case.

-If you or someone you love has been injured at work, the experienced legal team at the Tapella & Eberspacher Law Firm wants to help.
+If you or someone you love has been injured at work, the experienced workers' compensation attorneys at the Tapella & Eberspacher Law Firm want to help.
 If you are ready to take the next step we invite you to fill out a contact form for a free, no-obligation consultation.